-ISQ is a not-for-profit organisation focused on promoting and supporting the interests of the organisation’s more than 200 member schools, which have the vital role of educating more than 120,000 students, or 15% of Queensland’s school enrolments.
+We are a not-for-profit organisation focused on promoting and supporting the interests of our more than 200 member schools, which have the vital role of educating more than 124,000 students, or 15% of Queensland’s school enrolments.
 Membership is voluntary and open to all not-for-profit, non-government schools in Queensland.

-- advocating for and promoting the interests of independent schools to government and the community
+- advocating for and promoting the interests of independent schools to government and the community;

-- providing leadership and support to achieve excellent education outcomes
+- providing leadership and support to achieve excellent education outcomes;

-- providing specialist advice
+- providing specialist advice, professional learning and resources;

-- administering government programs for schools
+- administering government programs for schools;

-- commissioning research on important educational matters
+- commissioning research on important educational matters; and

 - providing schools access to group schemes and agreements.